 Thursday – Monday (9:00 am – 4:00 pm);

 Located in the Visitor Center.

 Places to Stay

 Options for Hotels near the site are very limited.
 The place is quite rural and hotels in those areas are few and far between.
-The closest hotel is in Eads, Colorado
+The closest hotels are in Eads, Colorado

 The Site is a good location to visit on your way to or from other Locations.
 You can find more options in Colorado Springs (143 miles | 2 hrs.
 33 minutes) or from Denver (183 miles | 3 hrs).
 There are certainly a lot more options in those places.
 I stayed in hotels in Denver and went this direction on my way on a road trip through Kansas.
 It’s probably best as a stop on your way to other locations.